Guide to the Edith Ella Baldwin Papers, 1848-1920

 - Women -- Health and hygiene -- United States -- 19th century

 - Women -- Social life and customs -- 20th century

 - Automobile ownership -- United States -- 20th century

 [Identification of item], Edith Ella Baldwin Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The Edith Ella Baldwin Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 2012.
+The Edith Ella Baldwin Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 2012 and 2014.

 Processed by Meghan Lyon, May 2012

 Encoded by Meghan Lyon, May 2012

 Collection guide updated to include an addition by Alice Poffinberger, March 2014

 Accession(s) described in this finding aid: 2012-0048 and 2014-0054